Copula-based functional Bayes classification with principal components and partial least squares

-Theorem \ref{theorem1} is a natural extension of Theorem 2 in Dai et al.\ (2017 \cite{DMY2017}).
-It again reveals that the error rate of the Bayes classifier approaches zero asymptotically when $\Pi_1$ and $\Pi_0$ are sufficiently different in either the group means or the scores' variances.
-In addition, recognizing the different correlation patterns between group scores is also helpful for improving classification accuracy.
-Instead of adopting $\mu_j/\sqrt{\lambda_{j0}}$ and $\lambda_{j0}/\lambda_{j1}$ to build conditions for perfect classification as in Dai et al.\ (2017 \cite{DMY2017}), we use the transformed $\mathbf{R}_0^{-1/2}\vec{\mu}_J$ and $\Delta_j$ to accommodate the potentially unequal group eigenfunctions as well as dependent scores.
-For the special case when eigenfunctions are actually equal, the covariance matrices $\mathbf{R}_k=\text{diag}\{\lambda_{1k}, \ldots, \lambda_{Jk}\}$, with $\Delta_j=\lambda_{j0}/\lambda_{j1}$, and consequently, the two conditions in Theorem \ref{theorem1} become the same as the ones proposed in Dai et al.\ (2017 \cite{DMY2017}).
-The proof of Theorem \ref{theorem1} is in Section~\ref{sec:suppTheorem2Proof} of the Supplementary Materials.
+Theorem \ref{theorem1} is a natural extension of Theorem 2 in \cite{DMY2017}.
+It again reveals that the error rate of the Bayes classifier approaches zero asymptotically when $\Pi_1$ and $\Pi_0$ are sufficiently different in terms of either the group means or the scores' variances.
+In addition, recognizing the different correlation patterns between group scores helps improve the classification accuracy.
+Instead of adopting $\mu_j/\sqrt{\lambda_{j0}}$ and $\lambda_{j0}/\lambda_{j1}$ to build conditions for perfect classification, as in \cite{DMY2017}, we use the transformed $\mathbf{R}_0^{-1/2}\vec{\mu}_J$ and $\Delta_j$ to accommodate the potentially unequal group eigenfunctions and the dependent scores.
+For the special case when the eigenfunctions are actually equal, the covariance matrices $\mathbf{R}_k=\text{diag}\{\lambda_{1k}, \ldots, \lambda_{Jk}\}$ with $\Delta_j=\lambda_{j0}/\lambda_{j1}$, and consequently the two conditions in Theorem \ref{theorem1} become the same as those proposed in \cite{DMY2017}.
+The proof of Theorem \ref{theorem1} is in Section~\ref{sec:suppTheorem2Proof} of the Supplementary Material.